-The responsibility for the safety and behavior of children visiting the Library rests with the parents/guardians or caregivers, not with Library staff members.
+- The responsibility for the safety and behavior of children visiting the Library rests with the parent/guardian or caregiver, not with Library staff members.
 Caregivers must be 14 years or older.

-Children 7 and under must be accompanied at all times by a caregiver while in the Library.
+- Children 7 and under must be accompanied at all times by a parent/guardian or caregiver while in the Library.

-Children ages 8-9 may be left unsupervised as long as a caregiver remains in the Library.
+- Children ages 8-9 may be left unsupervised as long as a parent/guardian or caregiver remains in the Library.

-Staff will attempt to return a lost or unattended child to the caregiver as promptly as possible.
-If the caregiver cannot be physically located, a staff member will try to contact the parent/guardian by telephone.
-If the parent/guardian cannot be reached, the Bath Police will be called.
-Staff will remain with the child until the parent or the police have arrived.
-The Library Director or designee will contact the child’s parent/guardian to explain the Library’s policy.
+- Staff will make every attempt to return a lost or unattended child to the parent/guardian or caregiver as promptly as possible.
+Staff will confirm the identity of the parent/guardian or caregiver before releasing the child to that person.
+If the parent/guardian or caregiver cannot be identified or reached, the Bath Police will be called for assistance.
+Staff will remain with the child until the parent/guardian or caregiver or the police have arrived.
+As a follow up, the Library Director or designee will contact the child’s caregiver to explain the Library’s policy.

-Under no circumstances will a staff member transport a child from the Patten Free Library to another location.
+- Under no circumstances will a staff member transport a child by personal vehicle from the Patten Free Library to another location.

 Approved by the Patten Free Library Board of Trustees 6/8/2021